 When things are running smoothly, Fastly gets the job done.
 It is actually one of the major companies that are offering CDN services today alongside CloudFlare as well as Amazon’s Cloudfront.
 Fastly is reliable to the point that even Amazon is using its service for its retail website rather than its own CDN service.
 They have been using Fastly since 2020 which goes to show that it does know what it is doing.

 It is not yet clear as to what triggered the massive outage, but a spokesperson from Fastly stated that they were able to trace to a service configuration that caused a disruption in their points of presence or POPs.
 These are their server farms that are scattered across the globe.
 This particular configuration caused a massive failure to their CDNs which affected their clients and their users.
-Based on their statement, it can be assumed that simple configuration has caused a cascading effect since one tiny issue can lead to a massive disruption of service.
+Based on their statement, it can be assumed that a simple configuration has caused a cascading effect since one tiny issue can lead to a massive disruption of service.
 Read more about how supply chains are impacted by cyber-attacks here.

 Fastly has already denied that the outage was caused by a malicious attack since they have already traced the issue to a bad configuration.
 And since there is no other evidence presented that a cyberattack was indeed the cause of this interruption, it is highly unlikely that Fastly experienced an attack on its systems.